Waylande Gregory: Later years

 Gregory achieved critical success and reached the peak of his artistic powers in the 1930s.
 After 1940, he no longer created monumental ceramic sculptures, but instead focused on production porcelains for leading retail stores such as Mary Ryan, Tiffany's, B. Altman and Company, Saks Fifth Avenue, Lord and Taylor, Neiman Marcus, Bonwit Teller, Gump's, Hammacher Schlemmer, and many more.
-One of the most famous of these is a table setting with dishes and centerpieces done on a theme of polo players, a favorite subject which he liked to watch at Schley Field in Far Hills.
+One of the most famous of these is a table setting with dishes and centerpieces done on a theme of polo players, a favorite subject which he liked to watch at Schley Field in Far Hills, New Jersey.

 Gregory is also considered a pioneering studio glass artist (see Folk, "Fusing Earth and Sand", Am.
 Craft Council).
 In 1942, Gregory filed a patent for his process of fusing glass to ceramic.
 In the remaining years, he would make money by teaching art classes, and also made regular appearances on the television show, Ding Dong School.

 Things began to look up in the 1960s, as he had acquired a patron in the form of Barbara Farmer, who had begun arrangements to build a new arts center in Middlefield, Massachusetts.
 The hopeful prospects came to an abrupt end when she was murdered by her husband, who suspected her of conducting an affair with Gregory.
 Gregory returned to New Jersey to resume his work, but he was never the same after that incident.

 As he grew older, Gregory began to have problems handling the heavy weight of ceramic for his monumental sculpture, so he moved into hammered metal and lightweight materials such as foam, intended for later rendering in ceramic.
 His hammered lead sculpture The Dreamer won a silver medal from the National Sculpture Society in 1970.

-After his death on August 18, 1971, he was interred at Lowell Cemetery in Lowell, Kansas.